Poker Strategy: The Complete Guide for 2026

 For exact ranges by position, see the tournament strategy guide and the cash game strategy guide.

-Default mistake: c-betting every flop, every time, half-pot.
-Solver-correct play uses different sizes and frequencies on different boards.
+Solver-correct c-betting uses different sizes and frequencies on different boards.

 Use the ICM calculator on every close decision near the money.
-Read the full tournament strategy guide for the deep dive.
+Deep dive: poker tournament strategy →.

 Bankroll Management

 Variance is the silent killer of poker careers.
-Even strong winners go through 100+ buy-in downswings.
+Even 5 bb/100 winners go through 100+ buy-in downswings.
 A bankroll too small for your stake means you go broke on a normal downswing — not because your strategy is wrong, but because you ran into the left tail of variance.

 Minimum bankroll guidelines:

-Track every session, calculate win rate by stake, and follow strict moving-down rules.
+Track every session, calculate win-rate by stake, follow strict moving-down rules.
 The TryBluff bankroll tracker automates the math; the bankroll management guide covers the theory.

 Mental Game and Tilt Control

+Tilt is the difference between a 5 bb/100 winner and a 0 bb/100 break-even player.
+The math doesn't change when you're angry — your decisions do.
 Even strong technical players burn money to tilt — playing emotionally after losses, taking shots above their bankroll, chasing losses with marginal hands.
-Tilt is the difference between a 5bb/100 winner and a 0bb/100 break-even player.

 How to Study Poker Effectively